Sea-Snell/micro_config/README.md

     model = model_config.unroll(metaconfig)
 ```

 `ConfigScriptModel` (not provided with `micro_config` out of the box), as used above, is a subclass of `ConfigScript` which defines some default functionality for loading a pytorch module returned by unroll and placing it on a specified device.
-You can look inside `base_configs.py` to see how to implement special functionality like this.
+You can look inside `base_configs.py` (or in the [jax_v_pytorch repo](https://github.com/Sea-Snell/jax_v_pytorch/tree/main)) to see how to implement special functionality like this.

 ## Configs and scripts are unified: a config is to a script as a script is to a config.
 * `unroll(self, metaconfig: MetaConfig)` can not only be used to load objects, but also to define script logic.